mattanpham/Python-SQL-password-manager/README.md

 # Python-SQL-password-manager
-This is a simple password manager made with python and SQL with help from teja156.
+This is a simple password manager made with python and MariaDB with help from teja156.
+Project is essentially the same with some different functions added.
+I used teja156's video to learn more about password managers and start a project for experience, so much if not most of the project is the same is his.
 Check out the original project here: https://github.com/teja156/python-password-manager/tree/main

-# Python Password Manager
+# teja156's explanation of the project
 A simple local password manager written in Python and MariaDB.
 Uses [pbkdf2](https://en.wikipedia.org/wiki/PBKDF2) to derive a 256 bit key from a MASTER PASSWORD and DEVICE SECRET to use with AES-256 for encrypting/decrypting.